iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 </div>

 > 📝 **In summary**, in the previous subsection, we already showed that it is possible to effectively train DP neural networks using GD.
 Typically, due to computational requirements, we are forced to use SGD.
 However, in SGD, we are using smaller batches at each step and thus increasing the sensitivity.
 As a result, if we naively train with SGD, we will be forced to add much more noise at each step.
 Privacy amplification by subsampling allows us to solve this dilemma by showing that subsampling itself amplifies the privacy gurantee.
 So, when training with SGD, we need much less noise.
-All of those factors roughly even out, making the noise scale needed for DP-SGD similar to that of DP-GD.
+All of these factors roughly even out, making the noise scale needed for DP-SGD reasonable.

 ## Beyond DP-SGD: Using Correlated Noise